 Civil Rights Attorneys in Walnut Creek

-Experienced Representation in Contra Costa & the Bay Area
+Experienced Representation in East Bay & the Bay Area

 While police and other law enforcement officials have the authority to protect citizens, this does not mean the scope of that authority includes the mistreatment, abuse, or even death of those individuals with whom the police are in contact.
 This includes police misconduct during the arrest, custody and/or interrogation of a person.